Reginald Portal

-Biography
+Early life and family

-Born near Hungerford, Berkshire, Reginald Portal was the second son of Edward Robert Portal, JP, DL, a country gentleman.
+Born near Hungerford, Berkshire, Reginald Portal was the second son of Edward Robert Portal, a country gentleman.
 His elder brother was Charles Frederick Algernon Portal, later Marshal of the Royal Air Force the Viscount Portal of Hungerford.
 The family was Huguenot in origin and Reginald Portal was related to the goldsmith and dramatist Abraham Portal, and more distantly so to Wyndham Portal, 1st Viscount Portal.

+Naval career

 Portal joined the Royal Navy in 1907 and served in the battleship HMS Neptune before the First World War.
 As an air observer, he received the Distinguished Service Cross during the war for conspicuous bravery in combat over the Dardanelles, when he was wounded.
 He was assigned to the seaplane carrier HMS Ark Royal as an observer, before returning to general service on the battleship HMS Colossus.